 An Integrated View on Automotive SPICE, Functional Safety and Cyber-Security 2020-01-0145

-Automotive domain has seen safety engineering at the forefront of the industry’s priorities for the last decade.
-Therefore, additional safety engineering efforts, design approaches and well-established safety processes have been stipulated.
-Today many connected and automated vehicles are available and connectivity features and information sharing is increasingly used.
-This increases the attractiveness of an attack on vehicles and thus introduces new risks for vehicle cyber-security.
-Thus, just as safety became a critical part of the development in the late 20th century, the automotive domain must now consider cyber-security as an integral part of the development of modern vehicles.
+The automotive domain has seen safety engineering at the forefront of the industry’s priorities for the last decade.
+Therefore, additional safety engineering efforts, design approaches, and well-established safety processes have been stipulated.
+Today many connected and automated vehicles are available and connectivity features and information sharing are increasingly used.
+This increases the attractiveness of an attack on vehicles and thus introduces new risks for vehicle cybersecurity.
+Thus, just as safety became a critical part of the development in the late 20th century, the automotive domain must now consider cybersecurity as an integral part of the development of modern vehicles.

 Aware of this fact, the automotive industry has, therefore, recently taken multiple efforts in designing and producing safe and secure connected and automated vehicles.
 As the domain geared up for the cybersecurity challenges, they leveraged experiences from many other domains, but must face several unique challenges.
 For that aim, the domain invested multiple efforts in the development of industry standards to tackle automotive cybersecurity issues and protect their assets.
 The joint working group of the standardization organizations ISO and SAE has recently established and published a committee draft of the”ISO/SAE CD 21434 Road Vehicles - Cybersecurity Engineering” standard.